andrewankenobi/ggt/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Google Cloud and Gemini AI team for providing the underlying technology
+- The Flask community for the web framework
+- All contributors and testers who have helped shape this project

+## Contact

+Project maintained by: andrewankenobi@google.com

+For any queries or support, please contact the project maintainer.